Mask Execution Order

 The next mask will perform the Redact mask on all rows where the UserLevel is less than 100.
 However, the previous mask had already selected all rows whose UserLevel was less than 10 so this mask will effectively mask only those rows whose UserLevel is at least 10 and less than 100.

 Finally, the last mask defines that all remaining unmasked rows in column 'Comment' are to be shuffled.
+This effectively means all rows whose UserLevel is 100 or greater.

 If you have a need to use the same sequence of masks for more than one column, then consider using the Sequence Mask.
 It allows for easy re-use of the same sequence in many columns.